Aperture card

+An aperture card is a punched card with a cut-out window into which a chip of microfilm is mounted.
+The card is typically punched with machine-readable metadata associated with the microfilm image, and printed across the top of the card for visual identification.

+Aperture cards are used for archiving, for making multiple inexpensive copies of a document for ease of distribution, and for engineering drawings.

+Machinery exists to automatically store, retrieve, sort, duplicate, create, and digitize cards with a high level of automation.
+Aperture cards can be converted to digital documents using scanning equipment and software.

+Description

 An aperture card is a type of punched card with a cut-out window into which a chip of microfilm is mounted.
-Such a card is used for archiving or for making multiple inexpensive copies of a document for ease of distribution.
 The card is typically punched with machine-readable metadata associated with the microfilm image, and printed across the top of the card for visual identification; it may also be punched by hand in the form of an edge-notched card.
-The microfilm chip is most commonly 35mm in height, and contains an optically reduced image, usually of some type of reference document, such as an engineering drawing, that is the focus of the archiving process.
-Machinery exists to automatically store, retrieve, sort, duplicate, create, and digitize cards with a high level of automation.

-Aperture cards have several advantages and disadvantages when compared to digital systems.
-While many aperture cards still play an important role in archiving, their role is gradually being replaced by digital systems.

-Usage

-Aperture cards are used for engineering drawings from all engineering disciplines.
-The U.S. Department of Defense once made extensive use of aperture cards, and some are still in use, but most data is now digital.

 Information about the drawing, for example the drawing number, could be both punched and printed on the remainder of the card.
 With the proper machinery, this allows for automated handling.
 In the absence of such machinery, the cards can still be read by a human with a lens and a light source.

+The microfilm chip is most commonly 35 mm in height, and contains an optically reduced image, usually of some type of reference document, such as an engineering drawing, that is the focus of the archiving process.

+Usage

+Ronald Kay, chief executive of UCCA, is seen holding an aperture card.
+The cards held a microfilm image of a candidate's applications to UK universities, and were used to print batches of applications sorted by the university and course applied to.

+Aperture cards are used for archiving or for making multiple inexpensive copies of a document for ease of distribution.
+They are used for engineering drawings from all engineering disciplines.
+The U.S. Department of Defense once made extensive use of aperture cards, and some are still in use, but most data is now digital.